MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Arithmetic_Operators.md

     967      30    58804      59496   416   930.97   2508 WINWORD
 ```

+In the above expression, each process working space (`$_.ws`) is multiplied
+by `2`; and, the result, compared against `50mb` to see if it is greater
+than that.

 ## EXAMPLES

-The following examples show how to use the arithmetic operators in Windows PowerShell:
+The following examples show how to use the arithmetic operators in
+Windows PowerShell:

 ```
 C:\PS> 1 + 1